kunal100602/ProjectDemocracy_ksaxena/README.md

 This is the new project for promoting democracy in the world.
 India is democracy.
 America is democracy.
-Pakistan is not a democracy.
+Pakistan is only not a democracy.